-This bill mandates that local school boards in New Hampshire must publicly discuss and vote on any charitable gifts, grants, or donations valued at $5,000 or more before accepting or rejecting them.
-The new legal language inserted into RSA 188-E:9-a emphasizes that these discussions and votes must occur in a public session, while also allowing for the option of anonymous donations if the donor prefers.
-This requirement aims to enhance transparency and accountability within local school boards and related entities regarding the acceptance of gifts and donations.
+This bill mandates that local school boards must publicly discuss and vote on any charitable gifts, grants, or donations valued at $5,000 or more before accepting or rejecting them.
+The new legal language inserted into the current law specifies that these discussions and votes must occur in a public session, while also allowing for the option of anonymous donations if the donor prefers.
+This requirement is applied across various sections of the law, including those related to public school funding and the procurement of medical supplies.
+Additionally, the bill introduces a new paragraph to RSA 188-E:9-a, ensuring that donations to regional career and technical education center programs are also subject to public discussion and voting.

-Additionally, the bill establishes a Virtual Early Childhood Readiness Family Engagement Program under RSA 186, which focuses on improving literacy and kindergarten readiness for preschool children aged 4 and 5 through educational technology.
-The program will be funded through appropriated funds, grants, and donations, with the Department of Education responsible for oversight and annual reporting on participation metrics.
-Furthermore, the bill amends RSA 91-A:5, IV to classify library user information, including library cards and membership status, as confidential records exempt from public disclosure, thereby protecting user privacy.
-The library card amendment will take effect 60 days after passage, while the other provisions will be effective on July 1, 2025.
+Moreover, the bill establishes a statewide Virtual Early Childhood Readiness Family Engagement Program aimed at enhancing school readiness for preschool children aged 4 and 5 who are not yet enrolled in kindergarten.
+This program will utilize educational technology and will be funded through appropriated funds, grants, and donations.
+The bill also amends RSA 91-A:5, IV to classify library user information, including library cards and membership status, as confidential records exempt from public disclosure, thereby protecting user privacy.
+The provisions regarding library cards will take effect 60 days after the bill's passage, while the remaining sections will be effective on July 1, 2025.

 Statutes affected: